jweingardt12/mlb_mcp/README.md

 ## Overview

 This MCP server enables AI assistants to access real-time MLB statistics, historical data, and video highlights.
-It provides seven powerful tools for querying baseball data, from individual player performance to team statistics and advanced Statcast metrics.
+It provides eight powerful tools for querying baseball data, from individual player performance to team statistics and advanced Statcast metrics.

 ## Features

-### 🎯 7 Core Tools
+### 🎯 8 Core Tools

 #### 1. `get_player_stats`
 Get detailed Statcast data for any MLB player with optional date filtering.